-Jim’s Parkinson’s symptoms progressed very slowly, and had very little impact on his life the first few years.
+Jim’s Parkinson’s symptoms progressed very slowly and had very little impact on his life the first few years.
 He continued his work and ran three miles a day.
-By 2015, Jim began to have noticeable gait issues, left side muscle cramping and voice impacts.
-Jim noticied that his symptoms would worsen whenever he would fly back and forth from Asia and in times of stress or anxiety.
+By 2015, Jim began to have noticeable gait issues, left side muscle cramping, and voice impacts.
+Jim noticed that his symptoms would worsen whenever he would fly back and forth from Asia and in times of stress or anxiety.

 Jim decided to leave his job in 2017 and focus on his health.
-Jim currently works with a movement disorder clinic in Dallas to manage his symptoms and medication and has tremendous support of a large and loving family.
-As an Ambassador, Jim hopes to spread the messages that people with Parkinson’s can live well by becoming well-informed, taking action and staying engaged in life.
+Jim currently works with a movement disorder clinic in Dallas to manage his symptoms and medication and has tremendous support of a large, loving family.
+As an Ambassador, Jim hopes to spread the messages that people with Parkinson’s can live well by becoming well-informed, taking action, and staying engaged in life.

 Ask Jim about:

 - Family and Personal Relationships

 - Irving, Texas